htcondor/htcondor/docs/version-history/development-release-series-87.rst

 -  Fixed a problem where a *condor_vacate_job*, when passed the **-fast** flag, would leave the corresponding slot stuck in “Preempting/Vacating” state until the job lease expired. :ticket:`6663`
--  Fixed a problem where *condor_annex*\ ’s setup routine, if no region had been specified on the command line, would write a configuration for a bogus region rather than the default one. :ticket:`6666`
+-  Fixed a problem where *condor_annex*\ 's setup routine, if no region had been specified on the command line, would write a configuration for a bogus region rather than the default one. :ticket:`6666`
 -  The *condor_history_helper* program was removed. *condor_history*